mjc-school/stage0-master-task/readme.md

 #### Task 1.
 Season determiner.

-Implement the program that will print the season name to the console by the number of the month.
-If month is incorrect -> print "Wrong month number".
-Month will be passed as the method argument.
+Implement the method `tellTheSeason` that takes a number of a month and prints a season name if a month number is valid, otherwise the method prints `Wrong month number`.

-(Example: "1" -> "Winter", 0 -> "Wrong month number")
+`Example: 1 -> "Winter", 0 -> "Wrong month number"`

 ```java
 public class SeasonDeterminer {